ShaifArfan/ShaifArfan/README.md

 ## Hi 👋, Arfan here

 Here are some ideas to get you started:
 - 🔭 I’m currently working on #30days30submits
-- 🌱 I’m currently learning node.js
+- 🌱 I’m currently learning node.js & English
 - 📫 How to reach me: social media or email
 - 😄 Pronouns: he/him/cifar